How to Use Claude AI for Your Small Business: The Complete Guide

 Scheduled Tasks turn any Cowork workflow into something that runs automatically — daily, weekly, or on a custom cadence.
 Build it once, set the schedule, and Claude handles it while you focus on other work.

 A bookkeeper set up a weekly task every Friday at 4 PM: Claude pulls the week's transactions from her accounting connector, categorizes anything unmatched, flags anomalies, and drops a one-page summary into her Drive folder.
 By the time she wraps up for the week, the report is already waiting.
-I set up something similar for my own Monday briefings — calendar, open tasks, and emails that need responses before noon, compiled automatically before I sit down.
+I set up something similar for my own Monday briefings — calendar, open tasks, and emails that need responses before noon — all of it compiled automatically before I sit down.

 How Scheduled Tasks Work